1. Total distance of route and date of ride?

 Approximately 420km.
 November 2012

 You can travel to Katse and back to Fouriesburg or Ficksburg in a day.
-Or you can take it easy and sleep over at Katse.
-We took about 6 hours to reach Katse, but we travelled quite leisurely as the roads are very twisty.
+Or you can take it easy and spend a night at Katse Lodge.
+It took us six hours to reach Katse, but we travelled quite leisurely as the roads are very twisty.

 The views are epic and the roads are challenging.